 A family’s length of stay cannot exceed 15 months.
 The RMHC in Omaha Board of Directors may grant an extension.
 The appeal will be considered if it is determined that the health issues of the patient will be resolved within a short time frame.
 The request for an extension must be written by the parents.
 This should be accompanied by a statement from the child’s primary physician indicating the estimated length of recovery.
 A family whose length of stay has expired may reapply for admission if such request is made after the family and patient has returned to their permanent residence and the patient has been released from the current medical situation by a physician.

 8. What is the relationship between McDonald’s and Ronald McDonald House Charities of Omaha?

-While McDonald’s the corporation is a partner in care, Ronald McDonald House Charities is neither owned nor fully funded by McDonald’s.
+While McDonald’s the corporation is the founding mission partner of RMHC, RMHC in Omaha is neither owned nor fully funded by McDonald’s.
 Local McDonald’s owner/operators and their customers provide approximately seventeen percent of our operating budget.
 Several owner/operators and McDonald’s corporate employees volunteer as members of our Board or serve as guest services or meal volunteers.
 McDonald’s customers show their support by donating change in the restaurant donation canisters.

 9. How is Ronald McDonald House Charities of Omaha funded?